numpy/numpy/doc/neps/nep-0030-uarray.rst

 overridable, and that these will grow over time.
 It provides a general framework and a mechanism to avoid a design of a new protocol each time this is required.

-The second is to ease the creation of new duck-arrays,
+The second is to ease the creation of new duck-arrays, by providing default implementations of many functions that can be easily expressed in terms of others, as well as a repository of utility functions that help in the implementation of duck-arrays that most duck-arrays would require.

-The second is the existence of actual, third party dtype packages, and their desire to blend into the NumPy ecosystem. `[6]`_.
+The third is the existence of actual, third party dtype packages, and their desire to blend into the NumPy ecosystem. `[6]`_.
 This is a separate issue compared to the C-level dtype redesign proposed in `[7]`_, it's about allowing third-party dtype implementations to work with NumPy, much like third-party array